Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	www.your-example-domain-here.com/.well-known/liquid-asset-proof-123abc

-Once that file is accessible you can then run the 'register_asset.sh' script and, when the required checks against the domain and issuance transaction have been made, the registration will be found on Blockstream's `Liquid asset registry`_.
+Once that file is accessible you can then run the 'register_asset.sh' script and, when the required checks against the domain and issuance transaction have been made, the registration will be found on Blockstream's `Liquid Asset Registry`_.